Skip to content

 Jack Frost has 100 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.

-Jack Frost is mostly a beginner-friendly ski area, with about 22% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 78%.
+Jack Frost is a beginner-friendly ski area, with about 22% of its trails as easy.
+However, it also has a fair share of more difficult runs - which account for the remaining 78%.

 Green Circle